Over 20K people are diagnosed with leukemia every year due to benzene contamination

-- Must have used benzene-contaminated deodorants consistently for at least 1 year
+- Must have used benzene-contaminated 24h, 48h, or 72h deodorants consistently for at least 1 year

 - Must have applied contaminated deodorants 4 to 5 times a week

-- Must have at least 6 months of usage before being diagnosed with leukemia or lymphoma
+- Must have at least 6 months of usage before being diagnosed with:

 In order to qualify, demonstrating the sustained use of benzene-contaminated deodorants over a prolonged period is crucial since only long-term exposure holds a definitive connection to the onset and development of cancer.
 If you meet these criteria, our highly experienced attorneys can help you obtain the compensation you're entitled to.